Configure DMARC using cPanel

 DMARC is already enabled on your web server.
 DMARC builds on DKIM and SPF, so before implementing DMARC, be sure to implement DKIM first.

-Therefore, before you proceed, prepare as follows:
+Therefore, before you start, prepare as follows:

 1. if in doubt, check with us where your records need modifying